 All fellowship candidates will be prompted to select their preferred location and host organization when they apply.
-See below for more information about each of the eight host organizations, including detailed work plans and their specified qualifications for fellowships.
+See below for more information about each of the seven host organizations, including detailed work plans and their specified qualifications for fellowships.

 To gain a better understanding of the fellowship and ask questions to the hosts and current fellows, please click the link to register for each of the following webinars (recordings will be available if you can’t attend):

 Meet the Hosts Webinar - recorded February 27, 2020

 Panelist Information: Mark Matel and representatives from all seven new host organizations!

 Rose Fellowship Application FAQ Webinar - Recorded March 19, 2020

 - Applicants for architectural fellowships must have an NAAB-Accredited Professional Architecture degree (B.Arch, M.Arch) or an equivalent level of professional experience

 - Applicants for landscape architecture fellowships must have a LAAB-Accredited Professional Landscape Architecture degrees (B.La, M.La).

 - Applicants for the arts fellowships must demonstrate experience in applying their artistic or cultural practice in a community-engaged context.
 We seek applicants with a minimum of either a Bachelor’s degree or an equivalent level of professional experience.